Stocks Edge Higher as Jobless Claims Fall

 Stocks are likely to pull back at some point given the degree of uncertainty surrounding the global economy as lockdown measures are relaxed, said Michael Drummey, head of U.S. equity risk trading at Mizuho Americas LLC.
 "The market is acting in a way that doesn't really line up with that uncertainty," he said.
 "We have a FOMO rally -- a fear of missing out."

-Write to Joe Wallace at Joe.Wallace@wsj.com, Alexander Osipovich at alexander.osipovich@dowjones.com and Frances Yoon at frances.yoon@wsj.com
+Write to Alexander Osipovich at alexander.osipovich@dowjones.com, Joe Wallace at Joe.Wallace@wsj.com and Frances Yoon at frances.yoon@wsj.com